Santiago-Labs/telophasecli/README.md

 # telophasecli
+Open-source AWS Control Tower.

 # Why
-Manage your AWS Account Factory with code.
+Manage your Account Factory with code.
 One place to provision new accounts and apply your CDK stacks across as many AWS accounts as you have.

 Tag AWS accounts to apply changes to a subset of your global infrastructure.

+## Future Development
+Support for multi-cloud organizations with a unified account factory.
+Guardrails around new Accounts.

 # Features
 ## Provision AWS accounts under one Management Account via code